Business

 Melinda Gates, co-chair of the Bill & Melinda Gates Foundation and businesswoman, is one of several investors backing Aspect Venture’s new $181 million fund.
 Gates continues to be a huge advocate for women in tech, and was recently asked to be part of the G7 Gender Equality Advisory Council.

-In 2017, only 17% of startups in the US had female founder.
+In 2017, only 17% of startups in the US had a female founder.
 However, with more diverse leaders betting on women founders and gender-balanced teams, then there is a realistic hope that Perkins and Lake’s success stories will not be the exception.

 Initiatives, incubators and accelerators with a drive to support women in startups are more important than ever.
-The annual, and upcoming Women Startup Competition in Europe, is perfect example of a program dedicated to encouraging and promoting gender diverse startups.
+The annual, and upcoming Women Startup Competition in Europe, is a perfect example of a program dedicated to encouraging and promoting gender diverse startups.
 The competition was founded in order to give an opportunity for female entrepreneurs and their team members to meet investors, receive business advice and reach their goals.
 The first semi-final round begins next month in Prague, Czech Republic on the 6-7th of February and is open to companies which have founding teams made up of at least 50% females, have a female CEO or have 50% females on their team.

 With movements such as #TimesUp, and prominent speeches at WEF Davos, tackling gender inequality remains a priority for many in 2018.
 January has seen the startup community take small steps towards closing the gender gap once and for all thanks to the committed backing from leaders, investors and accelerators.
 Let’s hope the effort continues and we see more women shaking up the startup world this year.